UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 **Spellbooks** contain a single spell.
 Anyone can cast a spell by holding a spellbook in both hands and reading its contents aloud.

-**Spell Level**: A spell's effective caster level is equal to the amount of **WIL** damage the caster inflicts upon himself.
-This **WIL** damage can be healed with rests just as with any other ability score damage.
-The max spell level is 6th (and thus max **WIL** damage that can be inflicted this way is 6 damage).
+**Spell Level**: A spell's effective caster level is equal to the amount of **WILL** damage the caster inflicts upon himself.
+This **WILL** damage can be healed with rests just as with any other ability score damage.
+The max spell level is 6th (and thus max **WILL** damage that can be inflicted this way is 6 damage).

 **Scrolls** are similar to Spellbooks, however they burn to ash after one use, and are always cast at 1st level.